COVID-19 Business Guidance

 VisitEngland in partnership with the national tourist boards for Scotland, Wales and Northern Ireland, have launched a new industry standard to help businesses reassure customers that they comply with official public health guidance on COVID-19.

-Over 11,000 businesses have already gone through the application process and received a “We’re Good to Go” certificate to display on their premises.
+application process and received a “We’re Good to Go” certificate to display on their premises.
 Read more.

 Back to top